August 25, 2015

 Step 1.
 Set up built-in block error handling

 In order to prevent the main workflow from stopping prematurely if some block fails, pSeven provides the error handling functionality.

 Let us consider the SolidWorks block as an example (Figure 1).
-This block allows to select different types of error handling behavior.
+This block allows selecting different types of error handling behavior.
 For example, to output defaults in case of failure instead of stopping the workflow (Figure 2).